Cincinesh/tue/README.md

 component values.
 The important thing to realize is quat's can be used to rotate vec3's and each other, as well as construct rotation matricies, using only simple arithmetic and no expensive trigonometric functions.
-Quaternions are most useful for storing 3-dimensional orientations and performing transformations.
+Quaternions are most useful for storing 3-dimensional orientations and performing vector transformations.